People's Publishing House (India): History

 Although the Communist Party of India (CPI) was established as a political party in October 1920, it was constantly suppressed by the British Indian government and had to work as an underground movement.
 In June 1941, Adolf Hitler attacked the USSR and CPI changed its strategy in viewing World War II not as an "imperialistic war" but as a "people's war against fascism".
 It also decided to support the Allied powers so as to defeat Nazi Germany.
 In July 1942, the British rulers of India legalised the Communist Party of India in return for its support to the British war effort.
 With this, CPI was also permitted to import books from the USSR and to publish its own party literature.
-Thus, People's Publishing House (PPH) was started as a publishing and book distributing arm of the Communist Party of India in 1942.
+Thus, People's Publishing House (PPH) started as a publishing and book distributing arm of the Communist Party of India in 1942.
 It was officially incorporated as a private limited company on 12 March 1947.

-Although, officially, PPH was established in 1942, after the CPI was legalised, but the underground "Communist Party of India" had already published booklets under the name "People's Publishing House" since 1921.
-In 1921 it published a 43 pages booklet titled "Thesis on the organization and Structure of the communist Parties".
-This booklet was also published in the same year in Hindi language as well.
-In 1935, PPH published "Frank Verulam's" 46 pages booklet titled "Imperialism and the People".
-In 1939, PPH published Dona Torr's 31 pages booklet "From Imperialist War to People's War".
+Although the PPH was officially established in 1942, after the CPI was legalised, the underground CPI had already published booklets under the name People's Publishing House since 1921.
+In 1921 it published a 43-page booklet titled Thesis on the organization and Structure of the communist Parties.
+This booklet was also published in the same year in Hindi as well.
+In 1935, PPH published Frank Verulam's 46-page booklet titled Imperialism and the People.
+In 1939, PPH published Dona Torr's 31 pages booklet From Imperialist War to People's War.

-In 1942, CPI rented a three-storey house "Raj Bhuvan" on the Sandhurst Road (now Sardar Vallabhbhai Patel Marg) of Bombay.
+In 1942, CPI rented a three-storey house, Raj Bhuvan, on the Sandhurst Road (now Sardar Vallabhbhai Patel Marg) in Bombay.
 CPI's Party Headquarters (popularly known as PHQ) was established in this building.
-Several senior leaders of CPI and other workers used to live and work in this PHQ along with their families.
-People's Publishing House (PPH) and Hand Composing section of New Age Printing Press was also housed in this Raj Bhuvan building.
-Hand Composing department of New Age Printing Press was located on the ground floor of Raj Bhuvan.
-Nearby on the "Khetwadi Road" another half portion of a building known as "RK Building" and top storey of one house was also rented by CPI.
+Several senior leaders of CPI and other workers used to live and work in the PHQ along with their families.
+People's Publishing House (PPH) and the Hand Composing section of New Age Printing Press was also housed in the Raj Bhuvan building.
+The Hand Composing department of New Age Printing Press was located on the ground floor of Raj Bhuvan.
+Nearby, on Khetwadi Road, another half portion of a building, known as RK Building, and the top storey of another house was also rented by CPI.
 An English Linotype machine was established on the Khetwadi Road building, and New Age Printing Press was also housed there.
 PPH's retail office was established on the third floor of this building.
-On the First Floor of "RK Building", Photographer Sunil Janah used to have a Darkroom.
+On the First Floor of the RK Building, Photographer Sunil Janah used to have a Darkroom.